 We understand what it means to be quiet, right?
 To take time, to be quiet and to think and to prepare our thoughts, many of which are kind of antithetical to the notion of our work environment.
 Right?
 We go into a work environment, it can be noisy, you can find a quiet spot to hide, you're in high demand.
 You're constantly working with people and organizations that never thought that they could support remote work.
 Well, look where we are today, right out of necessity versus design, in many cases, we're all sitting from our homes and able to collaborate today.

 So the question that I have now is certainly technology has been part of this new journey, but so has everything else.
 We found our hobbies again.
 We maybe found our love for cooking or love for reading or our love for writing, right?
 Again, maybe out of necessity, more so than design.

 So we come back into the work environment.
 Tech is always part of everything that we use.
 It's part of enabling the kind of communications and connectivity that we expect as modern humans.
 But the real question I have for employers is how will work work, right?
 Will we be able to draw boundaries as we've tried to between work life and home life?
 Because now they're connected.
 They're connected in a way that I think most people are struggling to turn work off, just like we can never turn our home life off.

-So what I'll be fascinated to watch is how do organizations not only respond to this new environment but what position do they take from both a policy perspective and from a permissioning perspective to embrace much more flexible work environments and "How technology can be used to constantly connect with your employees but perhaps connect in a different way and with different expectations. "
+So what I'll be fascinated to watch is how do organizations not only respond to this new environment but what position do they take from both a policy perspective and from a permissioning perspective to embrace much more flexible work environments.

 So I think it's gonna be a really, really interesting time.
 We're in an unprecedented time in many respects.
 But as we start to return to work, hopefully in the next several months, um, you know how organizations behave and how they set expectations I think will be quite different.